Overview of groups & channels

 If Office 365 Groups are created or changed in other O365 services, there could be a ~1-2 hour delay before those changes show up in Stream.
 Likewise, Groups created in Stream could take sometime before they show up other places in O365, depending on the other application.*

-Characteristics of companywide groups:
+Characteristics of a public groups:

 - Anyone in your company can join without being added by a group owner